Nettlebed Community School

 The governing body has 3 key responsibilities:

-• To provide strategic direction for the school
+- To provide strategic direction to the school

 Parent and Staff representatives are elected to the governing body.
 Oxfordshire Local Authority appoints our LA governors.
-Co-opted governors can be anyone and are recruited by the governing body (often members of the local community with skills sets or experience that the school could benefit from).
+Co-opted governors can be anyone and are recruited by the governing body (often members of the local community with skills sets or experience that from which the school could benefit).

 Governors carry out a number of other important duties, which include: